the Music Director and conductor of the Mission Chamber Orchestra

 in 2000.
 It is a part of Arizona University Recordings’ Contemporary

 Composers Series, as it contains the orchestral works of Palo Alto

 composer Nancy Bloomer Deussen.

 In February, 2003, Ms. Ray and the Mission Chamber Orchestra premiered a cantata written by internationally recognized composer Craig Bohmler for San Jose, California.
 Another important work, Lee Actor’s Violin Concerto, premiered in April, 2006.
-Ms. Ray also conducts the orchestra at Santa Clara University, and recent guest conducting has included the Mississippi Symphony Orchestra, Youth Orchestras of Southern Alameda County, California Orchestra Directors Association string ensemble, and Winchester Orchestra of San Jose.
+Ms. Ray served as the Orchestra Director at Santa Clara University for several years.
+Guest conducting has included the Mississippi Symphony Orchestra, Youth Orchestras of Southern Alameda County, California Orchestra Directors Association string ensemble, and Winchester Orchestra of San Jose.